On the creation of conjugate points for thermostats: Introduction

-where $J: TM\to TM$ is the complex structure on $M$ induced by the orientation.
-This equation describes the motion of a particle moving under a force that is always orthogonal to its velocity and has magnitude $\lambda$.
-Since $\gamma$ has constant speed, this defines a flow on $SM$ given by $\varphi_t(\gamma(0), \dot{\gamma}(0)):=(\gamma(t),\dot{\gamma}(t))$.
-The infinitesimal generator is $F := X + \lambda V$, where $X$ is the geodesic vector field and $V$ is the vertical vector field.
-The system $(M,g, \lambda)$ is called a \textit{thermostat}, reflecting one of its physical interpretations: the surface is subjected to an external force field, which contributes to the kinetic energy, but it is simultaneously kept in contact with a heat reservoir, ensuring that particles on $M$ maintain a constant kinetic energy.
+where $J: TM\to TM$ is the complex structure on $M$ induced by the orientation, that is, rotation by $\pi/2$ according to the orientation of the surface.
+This equation describes the motion of a particle confined to $M$ and subjected to a force of magnitude $\lambda$ that is always orthogonal to its velocity.
+Since $\gamma$ has constant speed, this defines a flow on $SM$ given by $\varphi_t(\gamma(0), \dot{\gamma}(0))\coloneq (\gamma(t),\dot{\gamma}(t))$.
+The infinitesimal generator is $F \coloneq X + \lambda V$, where $X$ is the geodesic vector field and $V$ is the vertical vector field (see \cite[Lemma 7.4]{merry11}).
+The triple $(M,g, \lambda)$ is called a \textit{thermostat}, reflecting one of its physical interpretations: the surface is subjected to an external force field, which contributes to the kinetic energy, but it is simultaneously kept in contact with a heat reservoir, ensuring that particles on $M$ maintain a constant kinetic energy.

 Thermostats encompass a variety of dynamical systems.
 For example, we recover geodesic flows when $\lambda=0$, and if $\lambda$ depends only on the position of the particle (that is, $V\lambda=0$), we obtain magnetic flows.
 When $\lambda$ depends linearly on the velocity, we instead obtain \textit{Gaussian thermostats}.
 These correspond to the geodesic flows of metric connections on $M$, including those with non-zero torsion (see \cite{przytycki08}).